 Relations with Sweden

 NATO and Sweden share common values, conduct an open and regular political dialogue and engage in a wide range of practical cooperation.
 NATO and Sweden actively cooperate in peace-support operations, exercise together and exchange analysis and information.
 An important priority is to ensure interoperable capabilities, maintaining the ability of the Swedish Armed Forces to work with those of NATO and other partner countries in multinational peace-support operations.

 - Cooperation began when Sweden joined the Partnership for Peace (PfP) programme in 1994 and the Euro-Atlantic Partnership Council (a multilateral forum for dialogue which brings together all Allies and partner countries in the Euro-Atlantic area) in 1997.

-- In the current security context of heightened concerns about Russian military and non‑military activities, NATO is stepping up cooperation with partner countries Sweden and Finland, with a particular focus on ensuring security in the Baltic Sea region.
+- In light of Russia’s unprovoked invasion of Ukraine which began in February 2022, NATO is further strengthening cooperation with partner countries Sweden and Finland, with a particular focus on ensuring security in the Baltic Sea region.
 This includes: regular political dialogue and consultations; exchanges of information on hybrid warfare; coordinating training and exercises; and developing better joint situational awareness to address common threats and develop joint actions, if needed.
-Both partners participate in the enhanced NATO Response Force (NRF) in a supplementary role and subject to national decisions.
-Additionally, both partners have signed a memorandum of understanding on Host Nation Support which, subject to a national decision, allows for logistical support to Allied forces located on, or in transit through, their territory during exercises or in a crisis.

 Key areas of cooperation